 Your next steps to work in Israel

-Start by targeting a city and a sector, prepare a tailored CV, then build a list of companies to contact directly.
-Consistency and personalization in your outreach will make the difference.
-The Israeli market rewards those who take the initiative: it's your move.
+Target a city and a sector, prepare a tailored CV, then build a list of companies to contact directly.
+The Israeli market rewards initiative: a proactive, consistent approach often makes all the difference.